 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
-Teachers and all other school personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.
+Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

-A student's dress, grooming and appearance, including hair style/color, jewelry, make-up, and nails, shall:
+A student's dress, grooming and appearance, including hair style/color, jewelry, makeup, and nails, shall:

 - 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
-Recognize that extremely brief garments such as tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate.
-Shirts must be worn. - 3.
+Recognize that extremely brief garments such as tube tops, net tops, halter-tops, tank tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate. - 3.
 Ensure that underwear is completely covered with outer clothing. - 4.
 Include footwear at all times.
 Footwear that is a safety hazard will not be allowed. - 5.
 Not include the wearing of hats in the classroom except for a medical or religious purpose. - 6.
-Not include items that are vulgar, obscene, libelous, or denigrate others on account of race, color, religion, ancestry, national origin, sex, sexual orientation or disability. - 7.
-Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities.
+Not include items that are vulgar, obscene, libelous, or denigrate others on account of race, color, religion, ancestry, national origin, sex, sexual orientation or disability.

+- 7. Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities. - 8.
+Not include the wearing of coats, jackets and other types of outerwear.

-Each Building Administrator shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
+Each Building Principal shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.

 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item, and if necessary or practical replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.
+Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including outof-school suspension.